-Yuxi Liang, Plant & Fungal Taxonomy, Diversity & Conservation MSc, Class of 2017
+Yuxi Liang, Plant & Fungal Taxonomy, Diversity & Conservation, Class of 2017

 What do you enjoy most about your course?

-The chance to look closely at the botanic gardens and the herbarium; different skills gained from different modules at Queen Mary and Kew and also the exciting field trip to Madagascar.
+The chance of having a close look at the botanic gardens and the herbarium; different skills gained from different modules at Queen Mary and Kew; also an exciting field trip to Madagascar.

 What's it like being a student in London?

-You live a fast-paced life, with lots of opportunities around the city.
+Living a fast-paced life, with lots of opportunities around.
 London is a good place for a student to explore, learn and build his or her social network.

 How do you think your QMUL qualification will help your future career?